Instagram to limit who can see posts on weight loss products, cosmetic procedures

 Actress Jameela Jamil has made it her mission to take on the diet industry by directly confronting celebrities like Kim Kardashian, who she says are acting irresponsibly with their huge public platform.
 Jamil is the founder of i Weigh, which is a community that advocates for and promotes body positivity and a healthy lifestyle over weight loss gimmicks, which can be dangerous.

 Jamil explained in an Instagram post that those under 18 will be restricted from viewing some posts related to weight loss and cosmetic procedures.
-The "Good Place" actress revealed she has been working with Instagram all years towards this goal.
+The "Good Place" actress revealed she has been working with Instagram all year toward this goal.

 "This is a mass effort.
 This is an extraordinary win that is going to make a big difference.
 Influencers have to be more responsible," Jamil wrote.